-An affordable, phantom-powered, high-quality condenser mic that mounts in the soundhole.
-External (w/ 16 ft cable) or Internal (pre-soldered to endpin jack).
+An affordable, phantom-powered, high-quality condenser mic that may be mounted in the soundhole or affixed internally (to the back or the neck block using 3M Dual Lock).
+Available in two versions: External (with a 16 ft/5 m cable) or Integrated (pre-soldered to an endpin jack).

-From Ukraine, an attorney and his friend, a Luthier, have introduced the Swan NT to the world market.
+From Ukraine, NV Tone has introduced the Swan NT to the world market.
 Re-envisioning an onboard microphone built specifically for the acoustic guitar, the Swan NT is a soundhole-mounted, gooseneck, omni-directional, Phantom-powered microphone that is capable of reproducing the warm, natural tone of your acoustic guitar both onstage and in the studio.

 Frequency range: 20 ~ 20000 Hz